-- There is no smoking in any building at Viterbo.
-Several supervised practice facilities are "smoke free".
-You are expected to comply with the smoking regulations at all supervised practice sites and at Viterbo. - 6.
+- 1. Interns are required to provide their own transportation to and from supervised practice facilities. - 2.
 Interns are expected to know how to use the Internet and email before beginning the internship.

 Part 4: Academic Policies/Procedures

 Academic Policies

 Criteria and policies established for admission, retention, and successful completion of the program are as follows: